Provost Staff

 email: aoreilly@umw.edu

-Ms. O’Reilly serves as webmaster for the Provost Office.
-Assists with the University Faculty Handbook, Undergraduate and Graduate Catalogs.
+Ms. O’Reilly provide general administrative support to the Office of the Provost, serves as webmaster for the Provost’s web site, and assists with editing the University Faculty Handbook, Undergraduate and Graduate Catalogs.
 She also serves as the secretary to the Institutional Review Board.